AlecAivazis/react-event-wrappers/README.md

 # react-event-wrappers
-A lightweight wrapper for React components which helps with common issues like eventHandlers and autoprefixing.
+A collection of lightweight wrappers for React components which helps with common event-based tasks in a react environment